Professor of Sociology and Women's Studies

-Professor Roth studies the interaction of gender, race/ethnicity and class in postwar social protest, particularly feminism.
-She is interested in questions of collective identity, political decision-making given inequality among movement participants, and in understanding constraints on collective action.
-Her book, Separate Roads to Feminism: Black, Chicana, and White Feminist Movements in America's Second Wave, published by Cambridge University Press, is in its third printing and won the 2006 Distinguished Book Award from the Sex and Gender Section of the American Sociological Association.
+Professor Roth studies the interaction of gender, race/ethnicity, sexuality and class in postwar social protest.
+Her book, Separate Roads to Feminism: Black, Chicana, and White Feminist Movements in America's Second Wave, published by Cambridge University Press, won the 2006 Distinguished Book Award from the Sex and Gender Section of the American Sociological Association.
 She has also published on gender dynamics within the militant anti-AIDS movement, on racial/ethnic and class inequalities among working women, specifically domestic workers in the United States.
-In her work, Professor Roth explores constraints on institutionalized and extra-institutionalized feminist protest in non-feminist, mixed gender spaces, and looks further at the development of feminisms among U.S. based women of color.
 During the academic year 2006-2007, she was awarded a 2007 SUNY Chancellor's Award for Excellence in Teaching.
-Also, she is an Associate Editor (2010-2015) for the Journal of Women's History.
+She was an associate editor for the Journal of Women’s History from 2010-2015.

 - Foundations of Social Theory

 - 2018.
 "Learning from the Tea Party: The US Indivisible Movement as Countermovement